 6.The Club Secretary should provide you with a copy of the correspondence for your own records.

 If you don’t yet have a Scottish club you can find details of our clubs using our club finder tool.

 Please also note:

 1.At certain times of year we receive a considerable number of international clearance to process.
-We are particularly busy towards the start of the season (from early August) and just prior to the Transfer Deadline (late November).
+We are particularly busy towards the start of the season (from early August) and just prior to the Transfer Deadline (31 December).
 Whilst we will do our best to process your application as quickly as possible, applicants are recommended to plan accordingly

 2. Players who normally play in Scotland but who have temporarily been playing in another Union are required to obtain clearance before playing again in Scotland.

 If you are currently registered in Scotland and are planning to play elsewhere (including returning to the Union you were with before you came to Scotland) you will need to be cleared out of Scotland and into your new Union.
 In order to do this:

 1. Please complete our Application for Clearance to Play within another Union form.
 You will need to get the person responsible for administration at your current club to sign the “Declaration on behalf of Club” on the Form.

 2. Ensure that the Form is then forwarded to our Legal & Governance Department (email to [email protected]).
 You can either do this yourself or ask your current club to do so (in which case we recommend that you ask to be copied in).

 3. We will review the Form to ensure that there is no contractual dispute between you and your club.
 We will also check your disciplinary record to ensure that you are not under any disciplinary suspension with more than five weeks still to be served.